OpenFn/docs/docs/get-started/home.md

 **OpenFn is the leading
-[Digital Public Good](https://digitalpublicgoods.net/digital-public-goods/) for workflow automation**–a platform that's been used by 70+ NGOs and government ministries to automate and integrate critical business processes and information systems.
+[Digital Public Good](https://digitalpublicgoods.net/digital-public-goods/) for workflow automation**.

+It is a platform that's been used by 70+ NGOs and government ministries to automate and integrate critical business processes and information systems.